April 26, 2019

 2) Keep Kids and Pets Close

 When hiking, keep kids between parents and pets secured on a leash.
 Exploring children and dogs can surprise a bear, and you could face the risk of serious injuries or even fatalities.

 On the trail, leave the headphones at home and pay attention to your surroundings.
 Bear activity changes depending on the time of year, so make sure you know what you’re likely to encounter before you go hiking.
 During active bear season, bears can be seen any time of day including the middle of the day and overnight.
 Know that tracks, bear scat and shredded logs are all signs that a bear may be nearby.

 4) Make Some Noise (Again!)

 If wild bears had it their way, they would avoid interactions with humans altogether.
 Most aggressive encounters with people occur when bears are startled or people get too close.
 Just by clapping as you walk, talking loudly or shouting decreases your risk an unwanted bear encounter.

 To learn more about living with wildlife, check out Colorado Parks & Wildlife’s extensive resource library that covers everything from bears to Canada geese.
-Then stop by Denver Zoo in mid-May to check out Harmony Hill, which will soon serve as a new and improved habitat for our two rescued grizzly bears, Tundra and Kootenai.
+Then stop by Denver Zoo to check out Harmony Hill—our new and improved habitat for our rescued grizzly bear, Tundra.
 You’ll have the opportunity to learn their stories and how we can coexist with bears in the wild and our own backyards.
 Follow us on Facebook, Twitter, Instagram and YouTube for regular news and updates!

 Photos by: Melissa Greulich